[Please visit separate pages for the Student Category rules.]

 - Two (2) All Access passes to the Conference (approximate value of $4000.00);

-- Up to five (5) Exhibitor Passes (no monetary value) to allow access to the GDC Show Floor to showcase their games.
+- Up to Five (5) Exhibitor Passes (approximate value of $1,250.00) to allow access to the GDC Show Floor to showcase their games.

 - A mention in the IGF Awards Show program; and